Anisotropy-induced spin parity effects

-\textit{Summary.}--- We analyzed a 1D antiferromagnetic spin chain with easy-plane anisotropy, focusing on successive level crossings between states with momenta $0$ and $\pi$ that occur as a transverse magnetic field is increased.
-For zero or small anisotropy the level crossings were seen irrespective of the spin parity, and were accounted for using TLL theory and exact symmetry arguments.
-Strong anisotropy brought on a markedly different situation, where level crossings took place only in the half-odd integer spin cases.
-We believe the generic nature of the anisotropy-induced mechanism for generating spin parity effect prompts further exploration, especially since its implementation appears to be within reach of state-of-the-art cold-atom technologies.
+\textit{Summary.} We analyzed an antiferromagnetic spin chain with easy-plane anisotropy, focusing on LCs between states with momenta $0$ and $\pi$ which alternately appear as a transverse magnetic field is increased.
+At zero or small anisotropy the LCs were accounted for using TLL theory and exact symmetry arguments.
+At strong anisotropy the LCs occur only for half-odd-integer spins.
+We showed how the latter is a realization of a very generic anisotropy-induced SPE, whose implementation is likely within reach of cold-atom technologies and magnetic materials science.

 {S\arabic{section}} {S\arabic{equation}} {S\arabic{figure}} {S\arabic{table}} \makeatletter \c@secnumdepth = 2 \makeatother

 \onecolumngrid